theolivenbaum/resin/README.md

 	+(title:rambo title:first blood) -(genre:books)

-## Create your own collection/endpoint
+## Create your own collections

-To create models from your data you may host one of these servers yourself, privately or publicly, or you can use a [free search cloud](https://didyougogo.com).
+To create collections from your data you may host one of these servers yourself, privately or publicly, or you can use a [free search cloud](https://didyougogo.com).

 ### POST a JSON document to the WRITE endpoint